swiftlang/swift/docs/ErrorHandlingRationale.rst

   which on our platforms means a function call because we're not willing to commit to anything more specific in the ABI.

-* Jumping across arbitary frames invalidates the callee-save registers, so the registering frame must save them all eagerly.
+* Jumping across arbitrary frames invalidates the callee-save registers, so the registering frame must save them all eagerly.
 In calling conventions with many callee-save registers, this can be very expensive.
 However, this is only necessary when it's possible